 Wondering how to keep your fleece jacket nice and soft?
 Wash it inside-out, and never use fabric softener.
 You might want to rinse fleece items twice to wash away any detergent residue, whether it’s a fleece jacket, vest, pajamas, or a fleece blanket.

 You’ll also want to know how to dry your fleece jacket.
 Check the label first.
 If it says you can tumble dry it, do so on a no-heat setting since heat can damage the fibers.
 Otherwise, it’s best to let your fleece jacket air dry.
-It doesn’t take long!
+It doesn’t take long and the extra drying effort will mean it will last for longer, too!

 Remember that heat can damage fleece, so it’s best not to iron your fleece jacket, or you’ll risk damaging the fabric.
 It typically doesn’t crease anyway.
 But if it’s been folded for a long time or you have creases that you need to get out in a hurry, consider using a wrinkle-releasing spray or blasting it with steam from your iron.
 Otherwise, use the iron on a low setting and consider adding a thin layer, like a dishcloth, over your fleece to protect it.